8 Proven Ways to Increase Your Happiness

-My earlier post, the pursuit of happiness (& how to be truly happy) was about living life by the moments rather than spending most of our time thinking about what we should achieve next.
-We can take charge of our happiness by choosing to engage in activities like physical exercise and performing acts of kindness to help us find happiness.
+In my earlier post, the pursuit of happiness (& how to be truly happy) was about living life by the moments rather than spending most of our time thinking about what we should achieve next.
+We can take charge of our happiness by engaging in activities like physical exercise and performing acts of kindness to help us find happiness.

 In a comprehensive research to study the level of happiness of 2250 participants, Harvard psychologists contacted the participants at random intervals during the day to find out the activity they were engaged in, their feelings and their thoughts.

 The responses revealed that half of the time, the participants were not paying attention to what they were doing.
 Those who daydream, and thus are not concentrating at the task at hand, were reported to be less happy.
 It is this wandering of the mind that is causing them to be gloomy.

 Rather than focusing on what was happening right at that instant — living in the moment — some of the sadder participants were thinking about the past or something that had yet to happen.

 Mindfulness living is about living consciously, and according to Jon Kabat-Zinn, “the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment.”